TaygaHoshi/tt-project/Lists/List of Rules - Special Actions.md

 	(Projectile)
 	Ignores weapon precision.
 	You throw your weapon to a target or to a square within (5 + POW/2) meters.
-	This action is considered a weapon attack.
+	This action is considered a basic weapon attack.

 # Retrieve Weapon
-**Activation time:** Action
+**Execution time:** Action
 **Requirements:**
 	A stuck thrown weapon in target.
 	A free main hand.
 **Explanation:**
 	Ignores weapon precision.
 	You retrieve the weapon stuck in the target.
-	Weapon damage is equal to half of stuck weapon's damage.
+	This attack deals half weapon damage.
-	This action is considered a weapon attack.
+	This action is considered a basic weapon attack.

 # Improved Aiming
-**Activation time:** Special
+**Execution time:** Special
 **Requirements:**
 	Any ranged weapon.
 	No foes in melee range.